flare-foundation/governance-proposals/FIP/FIP_16.md

 Stage 2 upgrades the single builder model from Stage 1 to a fully transparent and decentralized method of MEV capture where block building is controlled by an algorithm running inside FCC deployment, or other similar secure deployments.

-In the second stage the block building algorithm will be made (partially) public, constantly audited and reviewed to ensure captured MEV is positive to the network.
+In the second stage, the block building algorithm will be made (partially) public, constantly audited and reviewed to ensure captured MEV is positive to the network.
 Additionally, blocks will be built within FCC to ensure compliance with the FIRE MEV mandate and prevent both censoring and malicious MEV.
 The existing validators will still cycle and propose blocks, while the network will move to a single builder system where the whole block building process will run inside FCC to ensure correctness.

 ##### Stage 3: Unified Builder-Proposer Mechanism

-Stage 3 upgrades the fully transparent system to a much more efficient version, where existing validators role becomes obsolete and fully migrates to the entity part already required by the FSP.
+Stage 3 upgrades the fully transparent system to a much more efficient version, where existing validators' role becomes obsolete and fully migrates to the entity part already required by the FSP.

 In this stage, the validator system will move to a single builder and proposer system where the FIRE assigned entity will be both building and proposing blocks.
 This will require further changes to the consensus algorithm to allow for a single block proposer designated by network governance.